Cannabis in Mexico: 2021 legislation

-On March 10, 2021, the lower house of the Mexican Congress approved a bill legalizing recreational cannabis, in a 316-to-219 vote.
-The legislation had been expected to pass through the Senate before being sent to President Andrés Manuel López Obrador, who has signaled support for legalization, however the legislation was not completed before the end of the legislative session and the Legislature did not ask for an extension.
-Some lawmakers floated the idea of a special session after the June, 2021 elections.
-On June 10, 2021, the Supreme Court listed the ¨declaration of unconstitutionality¨ on their docket for a vote on June 28.
+On March 10, 2021, the Chamber of Deputies approved a bill legalizing recreational cannabis in a 315-to-128 vote regarding the general text and a 250-to-163 vote regarding reserved articles and modifications to the bill.
+The legislation had been expected to pass through the Senate before being sent to President Andrés Manuel López Obrador, who has signaled support for legalization.
+However, the legislation was not completed before the end of the legislative session, and the Legislature did not ask for an extension.
+Some lawmakers floated the idea of a special session after the June 2021 election.
+On June 10, 2021, the Supreme Court listed the "declaration of unconstitutionality" on their docket for a vote on June 28.

 2021 Supreme Court ruling

-On June 28, 2021, the Supreme Court voted 8–3 to legalize adult use marijuana under Mexican law.
+On June 28, 2021, the Supreme Court voted 8–3 to decriminalize adult use marijuana under Mexican law.
 However, state and federal penal laws remain in place, pending action by the Mexican Congress to clean up inconsistencies and remove penal language.
 No legal structure has been put into place allowing for legal sale of marijuana, nor are there provisions for commercial growth and production.
 Meanwhile, those incarcerated for sale or possession have no path to release.
 All these await legislative action to bring Mexico's laws into alignment with the Supreme Court rulings.
 Unlike in the US, a Supreme Court ruling does not automatically invalidate all existing laws.
 Congress has had years to act, but has not yet done so successfully.

 Views on cannabis

 In 2008, only about 7 percent of Mexico's citizens were in favor of legalizing cannabis.
-That number has grown in the last few years to about 33 percent in favor of legalizing recreational use.
-This was due to the fact that the war on drugs in Mexico has claimed thousands of lives and destroyed families.
-The recent legislation of cannabis in the United States could be a factor in making Mexico rethink its views on cannabis.
-One factor against the regulation of cannabis use in Mexico can be because the majority of Mexico's citizens identify as Catholic.
-The Catholic Church is against the use of cannabis when used for recreational purposes.
+That number grew to about 33 percent in favor of legalizing recreational use in 2016.

+The majority of Mexico's citizens identify as Catholic, and the Catholic Church is against the use of cannabis when used for recreational purposes.
 Pope Francis said that decriminalizing the drug does not solve the addiction problem.